The Risks of Signing a Personal Guarantee

 Use Our Personal Guarantee Checklist Before You Sign on the Dotted Line

 - Before agreeing to a personal guarantee, ensure there is no way the company itself can provide security.
-The best way to avoid the risks entailed with a personal guarantee is never to sign one in the first place.
+The best way to avoid the risks entailed with a personal guarantee is never to sign one in the first place, or to take adequate insurance.

 - If a guarantee is called in but proves insufficient to cover the corporate debt, directors could not only lose their house but be forced into bankruptcy.